Skip to content

 cd /opt/nimpee/conf.d/ssl-cust

-6. Remove customer.key and customer.csr (will be re-generated in step 8):
+6. Remove customer.key and customer.csr (they will be re-generated in step 8):

 rm customer.key customer.csr